 Cinedigm Digital Cinema Corp.
-(CIDM), a distributor of small, independent films, is making deals to grant theater chains a share of home-video revenue if they allow movies to be shown earlier on consumers’ TV sets, an approach that may bridge an industry impasse.
+(CIDM:US), a distributor of small, independent films, is making deals to grant theater chains a share of home-video revenue if they allow movies to be shown earlier on consumers’ TV sets, an approach that may bridge an industry impasse.

 Cinedigm, based in Morristown, New Jersey, and run from Los Angeles, has forged revenue-sharing agreements with several exhibitors covering films and alternative programs such as concerts and sporting events, Chief Executive Officer Chris McGurk said in an interview, without identifying the chains.